 What's the smartest way to get a master's degree?
 Have someone else pay for it.

 This may sound like a too-good-to-be-true scenario, but we assure you, it's not!
 Here are three ways to nab a grad degree without paying for your own tuition.

 1. Work for a university or college

-Liz writes that when she and her husband moved, it was an opportunity for her to apply for jobs at a university and start working toward a master's.
+Liz writes that when she and her husband moved, she realized it was an opportunity for her to apply for jobs at a university and start working toward a master's.
 She applied for any position she found open at reputable universities and colleges in the area, and she snagged one.

-She writes that before sending out job applications, she researched each university’s policy regarding tuition benefits.
+She notes that before sending out job applications, she researched each university’s policy regarding tuition benefits.
 (Typically, you have to be employed for a certain amount of time because you can use the tuition remission benefit.)

 Liz graduated from a school with a sticker price of $64,000—for free.
 Well, mostly free, as you'll see in a moment.

 There are usually three caveats if you take advantage of this perk, Liz writes.
 They are:

 - After you're hired, you also have to be accepted to the school as a student.

 - You're generally expected work full-time while going to school.